asiradnan/asiradnan/README.md

 # Hi 👋 I'm Asir!

-I'm Asir Adnan, currently sailing through the exciting seas of computer science at BRAC University, where I'm in my third year of pursuing a BSc in CS.
+I'm Asir Adnan, currently sailing through the exciting seas of computer science at BRAC University, where I'm in my third year of pursuing a BS in Computer Science.
 Coding is not just my skill, it's my adrenaline and I thrive on the sheer joy of crafting solutions.

 ### I am a -